chanjunaa/FinFET-Device-Discovery/README.md

   -itertools
   -matplotlib

-## Use
+## Useage
--All original data can be obtained from the "FinFET_data.csv" file
+-All original training data can be obtained from the "./data/FinFET_data.csv" file
--classifymodel.py: Training a classification model based on a suitable band gap range
+-classifymodel.py: Training a Classifier based on a suitable band gap range
 -confusion_matrix.py: For determining the performance of the Classifier
 -featureimportance.py: Get feature ranking results and plot
--predict.py: Use the Classifier to predict band gaps for any number of other materials
+-predict.py: Use the Classifier to predict band gaps for any number of other materials -All hypothetical tellurene strucutres data are available from the "data" folder

-## Contact
+## Having problems & Contact

 chenan666@sjtu.edu.cn

+## OurWebsite

+www.aimslab.cn